Nazi Racial Science

 Uses archival research, institutional studies, and interviews with survivors to describe how the ideas of the racial hygiene movement led to the persecution of deaf people in Nazi Germany.
 Explores the collaborative system behind the forced sterilization and euthanasia program focused on the deaf and other handicapped people.
 Includes a chapter on the history and fate of Jewish deaf people in Germany.

 Bock, Gisela.
 “Sterilization and ‘Medical’ Massacres in National Socialist Germany: Ethics, Politics, and the Law.”
 In Medicine and Modernity: Public Health and Medical Care in Nineteenth- and Twentieth-Century Germany, edited by Manfred Berg and Geoffrey Cocks, 149-172.
 New York: Cambridge University Press, 1997.
-(RA 418.3 .G3 M43 1997) [Find in a library near you]
+(RA 418.3 .G3 M43 1997) [Find in a library near you (external link)]

 Examines the historical and legal approach to the Nazi forced sterilization program and how changing political and economic conditions allowed for radicalization of Nazi racial and medical goals to include euthanasia and human experimentation.
 Part of a collection of essays drawn from a conference on German medical history held at the German Historical Institute in Washington, DC.